NitiSinghalGupta/Project-Wayfarer/README.md

 # Project Wayfarer

 Wayfarer project is a TripAdvisor style application for people to post their trip memories for vacations they enjoyed.
+The online application is deployed at: https://wayfarer-web.herokuapp.com/

 ## Technologies Used